Chris Doran

 Christopher Doran (born 22 November 1979) is an Irish singer from Waterford.
 He was the winner of Ireland's You're a Star 2003-2004 talent search competition to find Ireland's Eurovision Song Contest entry.
 The competition held auditions throughout Ireland, and the winners went through to the final stages, with one act eventually decided on.
 The show was aired on RTÉ.
-He went on to represent Ireland in the Eurovision Song Contest 2004 with "If My World Stopped Turning".
+He went on to represent Ireland in the Eurovision Song Contest 2004 with "If My World Stopped Turning".He now performs as part of The Nooks Band.

 Eurovision 2004

 Chris Doran won the competition You're a Star with his song "If My World Stopped Turning" Doran sang the song accompanied onstage by singing group Final 4, who had also participated in the competition.

 Doran, along with Final 4, represented Ireland in the Eurovision Song Contest 2004, in Istanbul, Turkey in May 2004 with the song "If My World Stopped Turning" finishing 22nd out of 24.

 The single however became a big hit in Ireland, where it topped the charts for two weeks.